'House of the Dragon' Episode 4 Recap: Daemon and Rhaenyra's Night Out

-House of the Dragon's third episode gave us a taste of the set-piece battles Game of Thrones was famous for.
-In the episode's climax, Daemon Targaryen blitzed the competition in a sweet action scene that set the stage for the Targaryen prince to return to King's Landing.
+House of the Dragon's third episode gave us a taste of the set-piece battles Game of Thrones was famous for, and set Daemon Targaryen up as a true badass.
+In the episode's climax, Daemon blitzed the competition in a sweet action scene that set the stage for the Targaryen prince to return to King's Landing.
+Naturally, chaos ensues.
+(House of the Dragon episode 5 airs Sunday night.)

 Unlike episode 3, which took place three years after episode 2, there's no major time jump between episodes here.
 That means Rhaenyra Targaryen is still grappling with the marriage duties King Viserys Targaryen has thrust upon her.
-That's where the adventure begins this week.
+That's where the adventure began in episode 4.

 Below is a full recap of House of the Dragon episode 4.
 Beware: Spoilers for House of the Dragon and Game of Thrones are ahead.